zotroneneis/zotroneneis.github.io/_posts/2018-08-11-blog-post-day-19.md

         print(f"{self.name}: {spell.incantation}!")
 ```

-Once we instatiate a member of this class, we can't change it anymore.
+Once we instantiate a member of this class, we can't change it anymore.
 Running

 ```python
 lucius = DeathEater('Lucius Malfoy', 1953)